ryancaplette/group-video-chat/README.md

 ## Usage

-Simply connect with a friend to the same room url and accept your browsers request to access your video/audio
+Simply connect with a friend to the same room url and accept your browser's request to access video/audio

 ## Troubleshooting